-Employees who work less than full-time will be paid for observed holidays if they are on a paid status the scheduled day before and the scheduled day after the holiday.
+Employees who work less than full-time will be paid for observed holidays if they are on a paid status that is consistent with their work schedule the scheduled day and hours before and the scheduled day and hours after the holiday.
 An employee who normally works less than full-time is paid for a holiday in accordance with the appointing authority's policy.

 The number of hours paid for any observed holiday shall not exceed eight hours per day.
 If an employee is required to work on an observed holiday, the employee shall receive time off equal to that worked, not to exceed eight hours per day.
-Worked holiday hours must be used no later than the end of the payroll yearcalendar year following the year in which the worked holiday hours are earned.
+Worked holiday hours must be used no later than the end of the calendar year following the year in which the worked holiday hours are earned.
 In the event that an employee dies on a holiday or holiday weekend, the employee shall be entitled to be paid for the holiday(s).